sergey-brutsky/mi-home/README.md

 **Warning 1**:
-If you bought a newer revision of Mi Home Gateway (labels in a circle)
+If you bought a newer revision of Xiaomi Gateway 2 (labels in a circle)
 <img src="https://user-images.githubusercontent.com/5664637/75097306-451c9300-55ba-11ea-90f9-f99b5ea883c1.png" width="450">

 It could be possible that ports on your gateway required for UDP multicast traffic are **closed**.\